ckottke/ncfthesis/README.md

 ## Getting started

+Download LaTeX [here](https://www.latex-project.org/get/), or consider using a cloud based service like [Overleaf](https://www.overleaf.com/).

 Make sure [`ncfthesis.cls`](ncfthesis.cls) is in your directory alongside your source file.
 To use this class for your document, your source file should begin with `\documentclass{ncfthesis}`.
 A [template file](template.tex) (and [bibliography](template.bib)) are provided for reference.
-The class file is based on the `report` class, with `chapter`s as the highest organizational unit, followed by `section`s, `subsection`s, etc. (Technically `part`s are available above chapters, but are rarely used.)
+The class file is based on the `report` class, with `chapter` as the highest organizational unit, followed by `section`, `subsection`, etc. (Technically `part` is available above chapters, but this is rarely used.)

 ## Minimal example
 See [template.tex](template.tex) for more options.